Richard Quirin: Early life

 Born in Berlin in 1908, Quirin moved to the United States in 1927, living in Schenectady, New York.
 He worked as a mechanic during this time for General Electric.
-He lived in the United States from 1927 to 1939.
+He lived in the U.S. from 1927 to 1939.
 During this time, Quirin joined the German American Bund and was an open supporter of the Hitler regime.
+He was a member of the Ordnungsdienst, the Bund's paramilitary wing.
 In 1939, Quirin and his wife returned to Germany.
-Upon his return, he got a job with Volkswagen.
+After his return, he got a job with Volkswagen.
 He worked with Heinrich Heinck at the plant in Braunschweig, and the two became the first recruited by Walter Kappe, the publisher of the Bund newspaper Deutscher Weckruf und Beobachter, for what became Operation Pastorius.

 Operation Pastorius

 After the men were recruited, they were given pseudonyms and false stories to blend in as they returned to America.
-Quirin's new identity was Richard Quintas, a Portuguese man who moved to Upstate New York from Lisbon when he was three.
+Quirin's new identity was Richard Quintas, a Portuguese man who moved to Upstate New York from Lisbon, Portugal when he was three.
 He was considered by Kappe to be a "cool, cruel man who would not hesitate to kill anyone to accomplish the mission's objectives."
-On 13 June 1942, Quirin was one of the first four to come to America as he, George John Dasch, Heinck, and Ernst Peter Burger landed on American soil on a U-boat.
+On 13 June 1942, Quirin was one of the first four to come to America as he, George John Dasch, Heinck, and Ernest Peter Burger came to American soil with a U-boat.
 Several days later, when Dasch turned himself in to the FBI, he named Quirin as one of the "true believers" of the operation.
 On 20 June, Quirin was the first to be arrested, FBI officers surrounding him as he tried to escape.

 Trial and execution

 At the trial, Quirin took the stand after Heinck.
-He stated that he did not know the purpose of Operation Pastorius, and was just interested in returning to the United States.
+He said he did not know the purpose of Operation Pastorius, and was just interested in returning to the United States.
 However, a cross-examination showed that Quirin saw himself as a loyal Nazi and had made no effort to get out of the operation.
 Quirin was emotionless as he was sentenced to death, only displaying sentiment when telling a guard that he wanted his contacts to know Dasch had "ratted" him out.
 Quirin and the five others were electrocuted on 8 August 1942, and buried in a potter's field with numbered graves.